EanNewton/dotfiles/README.md

-# 💾 Ian's Dotfiles and Vim config
+# 💾 Ean's Forked Dotfiles and Vim config

+See statico/dotfiles for origin repo.
+I have not updated this yet.

 These are my dotfiles.
 There are many like them, but these are mine.